sidravic/zuleikha_es/README.md

 # Issue

 ~~However, the stream crashes out because of excessive fiber creation.
 Migrating away from Fibers altogether~~ Fibers issues have been resolved.
+No more fibers used.

 # Progress